iiqof/blockchainlittle/README.md

 The data has to be the most basic ascii, as the read() function does not take special characters like Ñ or à.
 Also  # @ $ % are reserved characters that marck structure on a block.

+## License:

+I choose to put this work on the public domain.

 ## TODO:

 * Create a block chain integrity check.